lgpv26/unform-complex-structure-example/README.md

 ## Description

-This preject is example of usage Unform with complex structures and with checkbox bonus :)
+This preject is example of usage Unform with complex structures and with radio button input bonus :)

 (Is only example)